insidewhy/the-party/README.markdown

     Options:

       -h, --help          output usage information
-      -o, --output <dir>  Output compiled JavaScript files to <dir>
+      -c, --compile       Compile output files into same directory as sources -o, --output <dir>  Output compiled JavaScript files to <dir>
       -d, --dump          Dump ASTs
       -L, --dump-locs     Include locs in dump
       -S, --dump-sources  Dump source ASTs rather than compiled ASTs -m, --source-maps   Generate source maps

+## Installation

+    npm install -g the-party

+## Examples

+Compile all files with extensions "es6" or "js" recursively reachable from the directory "source" to the directory "build":

+    the-party -o build source

+Output files have the extension "es6" replaced with "js" and the-party will issue a warning instead of overwriting a source file.

+Compile tiles main.js and lib.js, outputting the compiled files to the directory "build":

+    the-party -o build main.js lib.js

+Compile files to the same directories as their source files.
+In this case the source files must have the extension "es6" which will be replaced by "js" for the output files:

+    the-party -c main.es6 lib.es6 otherfile.es6

 # Support